About “Irregular Readings”:

 "Irregular Readings" is jointly organized by Ulrich Baer (University Professor, Director, Center for the Humanities, NYU); Juliane Camfield (Director, Deutsches Haus at NYU); and Amir Eshel (Edward Clark Crossett Professor of Humanistic Studies, German Studies and Comparative Literature, Stanford University).
 Thanks for her invaluable support goes to Sarah Girner (Deutsches Haus at NYU).

 Please click here to register.
 Registration is (as always) free and open to the general public.
 Only registered attendees will receive Zoom webinar information via email prior to the event.
 You can download Zoom here.

-"Irregular Readings" is funded by the DAAD from funds of the German Federal Foreign Office (AA).
+"Irregular Readings: Marion Poschmann's 'The Pine Islands'" is funded by the DAAD from funds of the German Federal Foreign Office (AA).